yakanet/vaderlang/README.md

 ## Getting started

-Build the compiler using `bun package`
+Build the compiler using `bun bundle`

 Write a simple program :
 ```